Vision Learners Meet Web Image-Text Pairs: Approach

-\textbf{Caption generation.} We further propose to generate the coupling caption $x_i^L$ by the feature $t_i^V$ of the masked visual input $\hat{x}_i^V$.
-To do this, we fed the feature $t_i^V$ to a text decoder $g_L$ to generate the textual captions $\tilde{x}_{i,j}^L=g_L(x_{i,<j}^L,t_i^V)$ in an auto-regressive fashion, driven by the following loss:
+\textbf{Caption generation.} We further propose to generate the paired text (\ie, the image caption) $x_i^L$ from the feature $t_i^V$ of the masked visual input $\hat{x}_i^V$.
+To do this, we feed the feature $t_i^V$ to a text decoder $g_L$ to generate the text captions $\tilde{x}_{i,j}^L=g_L(x_{i,<j}^L,t_i^V)$ in an auto-regressive fashion, driven by the following loss:

-where $J$ is the maximum length of a textual caption.
-We aim to drive the text generation by image features, which helps to improve the transferability of the image encoder.
-Thus, the proposed text decoder has two parts, \ie, uni-modal and multi-modal layers.
-The uni-modal part is constructed as an auto-regressive model via a causal mask~\cite{transformer}, where each word can only attend to the words before itself in a caption sequence.
+where $J$ is the maximum length of a textual caption, $x_{i,<j}^L$ is the first $j-1$ tokens of the caption and $x_{i,j}^L$ is the $j$-th token of the caption.
+The text generation is conditioned on the image features, which helps to improve the transferability of the image encoder.
+Thus, the proposed text decoder has two parts, \ie, single-modal and multi-modal layers.
+The single-modal part is constructed as an auto-regressive model via a causal mask~\citep{transformer}, where each word can only attend to the words before itself in a caption sequence.
 It only provides the text decoder with contextual information when generating the caption.
-We design the multi-modal part using the image features as the \textit{key} and \textit{value} and the output from uni-modal layers as the \textit{query} in cross-attention learning.
-It ensures the text generation derives from image features since contextual information only serves as the \textit{query}.
+We design the multi-modal part using the image features as the \textit{key} and \textit{value} and the output from single-modal layers as the \textit{query} in a cross-attention layer~\citep{transformer}.
+This ensures the text generation is derived from the image features as the contextual information only serves as the \textit{query}.
 Thus, the entire text decoder can be seen as regrouping the image features $t_i^V$ with contextual information to generate captions.

-\textbf{Optimization.} Our joint multi-modal pre-training framework simultaneously optimizes the above two losses:
+\textbf{Optimization.} Our multi-modal pre-training framework is trained by optimizing the above two losses:

-where $\lambda_{V}$ and $\lambda_{L}$ are different weights for image reconstruction and text generation tasks.
+where $\lambda_{V}$ and $\lambda_{L}$ are different weights for the image and text generation losses.
+Additionally, for the MAC method we evaluate in~\cref{sec:pre}, only the caption loss $\mathcal{L}_{L}$ is used to optimize the model.